pajavilc/multiplayerTicktacktoe/README.md

 ## general information
 >A multiplayer ticktacktoe game running on react + node.js + mysql.
->This my personal project made for educational purposes.
+>This is my personal project made for educational purposes.

 ## features
 - 1 v 1 ticktacktoe